 Passport Colour Photo Tests: Auckland, Tokyo, London, LA, 1997—ongoing

-In addition to design and publishing projects, JG lectures, runs workshops, and visits as a critic at various art institutions and design schools in Europe, Australasia, and the United States.
-Since 2012 he has been a visiting thesis critic on the MFA Graphic Design programme at Rhode Island School of Design.
-JG also regularly contributes writing to a range of international publications and journals.
+In addition to his work within Practise, JG lectures, runs workshops, and visits as a critic at various art institutions and design schools in Europe, Australasia, and the United States.
+He has been a visiting thesis critic on the MFA Graphic Design programme at Rhode Island School of Design since 2012.
+JG regularly contributes writing to a range of international publications and journals.
 Typefaces designed by JG are distributed by Swiss type foundry Lineto.
 He is a member of Alliance Graphique Internationale and has works included in the permanent collections of the Victoria & Albert Museum, the Art Institute of Chicago, and the Chicago Design Archive.

 Email Studio at Practise